huda-z/Movie-Narratives-Project/Geocoding/README.md

 ## Contributing
 Contributions are welcome!
 Please feel free to submit pull requests or open issues for improvements or bug fixes.

-## License
-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.

-## Acknowledgments
-- Hugging Face's `transformers` library for NER.
-- The `geopy` library for geocoding.
-- The Python community for tools like Pandas and Numpy.